nsmsn/personal-site-v2/src/about/index.md

 I’m a designer with over a decade of professional experience.
 I’ve spent most of that time working at higher education institutions.
 Today I’m a user interface (UI) designer at a nonprofit member association in Washington,&nbsp;DC.

-I’ve been lucky to work with some wonderful artists, musicians, scientists, and writers on design projects, especially interactive stuff.
-I spent a long time as a generalist and thrive on learning new&nbsp;things.
+Through my design practice I’ve been lucky to work with some wonderful artists, musicians, scientists, and writers.
+I spent a long time as a generalist and thrive on [learning](/tags/learning/) new&nbsp;things.

 See what I’m up to [now](/now/).